Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-account.md

 ### Step 2.
 Enter your information

 All input fields are required.
+Enter your information and check the policy.

 <div>
     <img alt="enter-your-information" src={useBaseUrl('/img/quickstart/create-account/2.png')} />